 Benefits of taking Pure Krill Oil:

-Suggested Use: Take a minimum of 2 gel capsules per day and do not exceed 6 capsules per day.
+Suggested Use: Take a minimum of 2 gel capsules per day, do not exceed 6 capsules per day.

 Contraindications: means that you should not take this product if you are taking one of the listed products below.
 You should check with your medical provider prior to taking this product if you are taking any of the listed medications.